ouspg/CompSec/Lab5_ChipWhisperer/README.md

 1. Build password program and load it to the device (like you did in previous tasks).
 2. Test that program is working with terminal emulator.
 Record couple of power traces manually to see how amount of different characters affects to the trace.
 3. Learn what is resetter auxiliary module and use it manually to see that it is working.
-4. Create your own attack script which automatically does setup, tries password, analyses resulting trace and resets device before every try.
+4. Use your own attack script which automatically does setup, tries password, analyses resulting trace and resets device before every try.

 This lab is a modified version of http://wiki.newae.com/Tutorial_B3-1_Timing_Analysis_with_Power_for_Password_Bypass tutorial.
 Instead of manually setting most of the values we use ready made scripts to set different scope values etc. You may check original tutorial because it might have screenshots and other helpful information which can make it easier to understand what is happening here.
 However you can complete this lab by following these steps: